pashminacameron/pashminacameron.github.io/_sources/fpgas.rst.txt

 * Flexiblity as your requirements change.
 This leads to very fast turn around.
-  FPGAs are suited for approaches such as agile development that are not possible when timescales to burn a chip are involved.
+  FPGAs are suited for approaches such as agile development that are not possible when timescales to do a new Silica manufacture run are involved.

 **********************
-How to program an FPGA
+Programming an FPGA
 **********************

 FPGAs have traditionally been programmed using hardware description languages